H.R. 7531: Healthy Families Act

 Who benefits from H.R.
 7531?

-Workers without paid sick days
+Workers in states without paid sick leave laws

 Parents and family caregivers

-Federal and congressional employees in covered roles
+Federal, congressional, and rail workers in covered roles

 Who is affected by H.R.
 7531?